adkinsjd/adkinsjd.github.io/about.md

 [Maxwell Colonna-Dashwood](https://colonnacoffee.com/pages/labs).
 They are usually more evidence-based than others in the industry.\\
 \\
 I also  enjoy backpacking and the outdoors.
-Here are some pictures of hiking I've done over the past few years:
+Here are some pictures I've taken while hiking over the past few years:

 <div id="gc-slideshow">
 	<div>